Operational changes coming….

 Even working the end of branch at Morris Fork, care has to be exercised going around the tight curves on the branch, especially between Hitop and Morris Fork.
 The curve in particular starting at MP 33 has to be taken at 5 mph account the degree of curvature and the fact a passing siding starts right at the west end of the curve.

-The same must be done for the day turn out of Dickinson going up the valley to switch, especially the Kanawha County feed and seed.
+The same must be done for the day turn out of Spring Street yard going up the valley to switch, especially the Kanawha County feed and seed.
 In other words, these cars must be blocked in the correct position before leaving the yard.
 Just more operational challenges to add to the fun and realism of running the Hitop branch.

 I thought I would do a short piece here on my waybills that I use when operating.
 When building my layout I read many articles and books written on waybills, timetables, train orders, switchlists, etc. Having worked with both on the prototype, I wanted something I thought would add more realism to the layout.
 In other words, realistic looking waybills.